beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 Each theater has:

 * A name (string)
-* A list of movies that are showing at the theater (list of movies)
+* A list of movies that are showing at the theater (list)

 The output should look similar to this, depending on your theater names and movies: